nickmflorin/enumerated-literals/README.md

 Fruits.getModel("apple");
 ```

-The method will throw an `Error` if the provided value is not in the set of constant string literals
+The method will throw an `InvalidLiteralValueError` if the provided value is not in the set of
-on the instance.
+constant string literals on the instance.

 The arguments to the methods are all strongly typed, such that the following code will not compile: